-The hospital, which started its first pure laparoscopic surgery in November 2015, had its 200th operation on April 30, with the hospital discharging the patient on Thursday.
+The hospital, which started its first pure laparoscopic living donor surgery in November 2015, had its 200th operation on April 30, with the hospital discharging the patient on Thursday.

 Pure laparoscopic is a surgical procedure that mainly focuses on the donor's postoperative recovery.
 The operation has a high patient satisfaction rate, but requires an advanced level of medical skill, and is very difficult and complicated.
 Such reasons are why many hospitals still opt for open surgery.

 The team at SNUH has conducted pure laparoscopic on about 85 percent of patients, who have undergone liver transplants at the hospital.
-Up to 94 percent of the pure laparoscopic surgeries were done through a urinary resection method, one of the most technically challenging pure laparoscopic procedures.
+Up to 94 percent of the pure laparoscopic living donor surgeries were done in right liver donation, one of the most technically challenging procedures.

 Although the initial operation time was about seven to eight hours, SNUH medical staffs have managed to reduce it to an average of four hours, which is similar to that of open surgery.